-136. lbid.
-137. lbid. understandable, with the example of breathing, which "means to be immersed in a medium that penetrates us with the same intensity as we penetrate it."138 The idea that living beings not only adapt to, but produce, the space in which they live is important on many levels, whether on a planetary or urban scale or in terms of small performances for the camera together with trees.
-This idea comes close to the reciprocal and responsible relationship with nature or the land, which is characteristic for many indigenous traditions, their view of the world and the role and place of humans in it.139
+136. Ibid.
+137. Ibid. understandable, with the example of breathing, which "means to be immersed in a medium that penetrates us with the same intensity as we penetrate it."
+The idea that living beings not only adapt to, but produce, the space in which they live is important on many levels, whether on a planetary or urban scale or in terms of small performances for the camera together with trees.
+This idea comes close to the reciprocal and responsible relationship with nature or the land, which is characteristic for many indigenous traditions, their view of the world and the role and place of humans in it.
+139

 The understanding of mutual containment that Coccia describes seems relevant for performance when he writes, "In all climates, the relation between the container and the contained is constantly reversible: what is place becomes content, what is content becomes place.
-The medium becomes subject and the subject becomes medium."140 According to him, "climate presupposes this constant topological inversion, this oscillation that undoes the border between subject and environment."141 The reversibility of place and content is particularly evident in site-specific performances, and is probably the case also in performances that think of themselves as independent of context.
+The medium becomes subject and the subject becomes medium."
+According to him, "climate presupposes this constant topological inversion, this oscillation that undoes the border between subject and environment."
+The reversibility of place and content is particularly evident in site-specific performances, and is probably the case also in performances that think of themselves as independent of context.

 The oscillation or undoing of the border between subject and environment brings Coccia to the idea of "mixture."
-"Mixture is what defines the state of fluidity," he writes.142 "The structure of universal circulation is fluid, the place where everything comes into contact with everything else and comes to mix with it without losing its form and its own substance."143 He understands plant photosynthesis as "a cosmic process of fluidification of the universe,"144 or "one of the movements through which the fluid of the world constitutes itself: what allows the world to breathe and keeps it in a state of dynamic tension."145 According to Coccia "[t]o breathe means to be plunged into a medium that penetrates us in the same way and with the same intensity as we penetrate it."146 This is a form of immersion, and "[t]he plant, then, is a paradigm of immersion."147
+"Mixture is what defines the state of fluidity," he writes.
+142 "The structure of universal circulation is fluid, the place where everything comes into contact with everything else and comes to mix with it without losing its form and its own substance.
+143 He understands plant photosynthesis as a cosmic process of fluidification of the universe, 144 or one of the movements through which the fluid of the world constitutes itself: what allows the world to breathe and keeps it in a state of dynamic tension.
+According to Coccia [t] breathe means to be plunged into a medium that penetrates us in the same way and with the same intensity as we penetrate it.
+146 This is a form of immersion, and [t] he plant, then, is a paradigm of immersion.
+147

-Immersion, a term much used in contemporary performance, is for Coccia another word for the relationship of container and contained, which "is first of all an action of mutual compenetration between subject and environment, body and space, life and medium."148 This means that "[s]ubject and environment act on each other and define themselves starting from this reciprocal action."149 Or, in other words, "to penetrate the surrounding environment is to be penetrated by it... in all space of immersion, to act and to be acted upon are formally indistinguishable."150 As an example of immersion, he uses the experience of swimming and explains immersion as a "radical identity of being and doing" stating explicitly: "One cannot exist in a fluid space without modifying, by this very fact, the reality and form of the environment that surrounds us."151
+Immersion, a term much used in contemporary performance, is for Coccia another word for the relationship of container and contained, which "is first of all an action of mutual compenetration between subject and environment, body and space, life and medium."
+This means that "[s]ubject and environment act on each other and define themselves starting from this reciprocal action."
+Or, in other words, "to penetrate the surrounding environment is to be penetrated by it... in all space of immersion, to act and to be acted upon are formally indistinguishable."
+As an example of immersion, he uses the experience of swimming and explains immersion as a "radical identity of being and doing" stating explicitly: "One cannot exist in a fluid space without modifying, by this very fact, the reality and form of the environment that surrounds us."
+151

 This proposal has radical implications for all our actions, including performances.
-If we think of performances as systems where everything is inter-dependent, where "the smallest change to one factor of theatrical performance in some way, however minutely, will effect change in all the rest"152 we could think of a performance as a fluid space as well.
+If we think of performances as systems where everything is inter-dependent, where "the smallest change to one factor of theatrical performance in some way, however minutely, will effect change in all the rest" we could think of a performance as a fluid space as well.
 The mutual compenetration of subject and environment, or life and medium, which Coccia emphasises, has practical relevance.
-It is relevant not only within a performance but in terms of performance and its environment, in the sense that performances have consequences for their environment and have an impact on the fluid space they exist in, whether we intend it or not.
+It is relevant not only